dataresearchcenter/opensecuritydata-gatsby/src/pages/data.md

 which had a total budget of €1.7 billion, focused on “understanding, detecting, preventing, deterring, preparing and protecting against security threats.”

-The programme focused heavily on developing and deploying new technologies such as biometrics, drones, surveillance systems and data-mining tools.
+The program focused heavily on developing and deploying new technologies such as biometrics, drones, surveillance systems and data-mining tools.
 Funding was generally provided to projects undertaken by consortiums made up of different groups of organisations, such as private companies (ranging from transnational